 ●Relapsing fever is characterized by fever, headache, neck stiffness, arthralgia, myalgia, and nausea; diagnostic tools include direct smear and PCR.
 (See "Clinical features, diagnosis, and management of relapsing fever".)

 ●Enteric fever – Clinical manifestations of enteric fever include fever, bradycardia, abdominal pain, and, infrequently, a rash (rose spots).
 The presentation of enteric fever is typically subacute, whereas the presentation of chikungunya infection is typically abrupt in onset.
 The diagnosis is established by stool and/or blood culture.
-(See "Epidemiology, microbiology, clinical manifestations, and diagnosis of typhoid fever".)
+(See "Epidemiology, microbiology, clinical manifestations, and diagnosis of enteric (typhoid and paratyphoid) fever".)

 ●Infectious mononucleosis – Clinical manifestations of mononucleosis include fever, malaise, and pharyngitis.
 Lymphadenopathy and splenomegaly may be present along with atypical lymphocytosis.
 The diagnosis is established via serology.
 (See "Infectious mononucleosis in adults and adolescents".)